Calaveras County DUI defense.

 Defenses that often apply in Calaveras County cases

-Rising BAC arguments apply where there was a meaningful delay between driving and the breath or blood test, common with the long transports typical of rural arrests.
+Rising BAC arguments apply because the foothill distances can leave a real gap between driving and the breath or blood test.

-Title 17 challenges apply to the maintenance and operation of the breath instruments used by county agencies.
+Title 17 challenges go to the maintenance and operation of the breath instrument used by the county agencies.

-Checkpoint challenges apply where a sobriety checkpoint did not meet the Ingersoll requirements for planning, neutral criteria, and warning.
+Checkpoint challenges apply where a Calaveras County checkpoint did not meet the Ingersoll requirements for planning, neutral criteria, and notice.

 The first 72 hours after a Calaveras County DUI arrest